 Real estate investments may also be able to keep pace with inflation through expense reimbursements.
 Many commercial real estate leases are able to pass at least some degree of the property’s operating expense burden onto its tenants.

 Commercial real estate is frequently financed using fixed rate loans with terms as long as 10 years.
 Property owners often borrow anywhere from 60 to 70% of the property value, so loans are a big part of the capital stack.
 If inflation occurs during a loan period with fixed monthly interest payments, a property owner would not be exposed to a sudden rise in interest rates.
 However, any financing that is done with floating rate loans may be at risk of higher interest rates in a period of rising inflation.
 Additionally, it may prove to be difficult to secure a mortgage during times of high inflation, including to refinance an existing low fixed rate mortgage.
 Fewer loans are made available, and banks that provide them often charge higher interest rates.

-Even if our current inflationary cycle proves to be more of a COVID-related correction than a long-term concern, the benefits of investing in commercial real estate may be useful in an investor’s long-term portfolio allocation.
+Investing in commercial real estate may benefit an investor’s long-term portfolio allocation, particularly in periods of dislocation, such as an inflationary environment.
 Commercial real estate is a hard asset which can produce current cash flow.
 It has the ability to increase cash flows based on market conditions throughout a cycle, allows for expense reimbursement, and allows owners to deduct depreciation losses on their taxes.
 Overall, it may be both an attractive long-term investment and an effective hedge against rising inflation.

 The views expressed above are presented only for educational and informational purposes and are subject to change in the future.
 No specific securities or services are being promoted or offered herein.

 This communication is not to be construed as investment, tax, or legal advice in relation to the relevant subject matter; investors must seek their own legal or other professional advice.